duck57/BSV/readme.md

 Note how currency fields require an additional `\x1F` followed by an integer.
 This integer is to indicate the number of decimal places of precision in which the currency should be stored.
 Optionally, the precision may be followed by a space and an ISO 4217-like currency code.
-In a field with multiple values, each individual value _may_ choose to include the same space and currency code.
+In a field with multiple values, each individual value _may_ choose to include a space and currency code further followed by another optional space and precision integer.
+Precision integers within individual values are not permitted without a currency code.

 ## Data Rows